 When a patient undergoes a radiology study, the images are reviewed and interpreted by a physician who specializes in interpreting medical imaging known as a radiologist.
 The radiologist then prepares a report that is sent to the physician who ordered the test.
 The ordering physician is generally responsible for informing the patient of the results and ordering any necessary follow-up.
 Both the images and the report become a part of the patient’s medical record.
+When a mistake is made, serious harm can occur.
+Contact a Philadelphia radiology misread attorney with Youman & Caputo to discuss your legal options moving forward.

 Radiology studies are invaluable diagnostic tools.
 Three of the most familiar types are: